 - If you accept the quote we will go ahead with preforming a Termite Inspection according to AS 3660.2:2017.
 If any live termites are found we will treat them with Termidor Spray or Foam.

 - The technician will dig a trench around your home.
 If the soil is not suitable for the Termidor product we may have to replace it with a better suited substrate.

 - Areas concreted or tiled will have to be drilled at specific distances as to sustain a continous treatment.
 With the new Termidor HE product the distances can be increased and in most cases drill holes can be placed along grout lines.
 We will talk to you about our different options.

 - If a reticulated termite system is installed the hose is placed along the trench.
 A reticulated system allows a cheaper refill when the treatment is due in 8 years.
 If put down before areas are tiled or concreted these areas can be left completely undisturbed for following treatments.

 - The Termidor product is backfilled at specific rates per metre into the soil.
 This is to ensure the Termite Barrier is complete and sufficient.
 The soil is saturated down to the buildings foundation with Termidor.

-By the end of the day we put all the landscaping back in place ensuring the finish product is neat, tidy, well protected and less attractive for termites.
+- We will put all the landscaping back in its place by the end of the day.
+To ensure the finished product is neat, tidy, well protected and less attractive to termites.

 Maintaining the treated zone